primercuervo/Documentation_test/tutor6.rst

 |
 |

 It will open the license manager, and you will have to get the free WebPACK license file.
 Click **Connect Now** or **Save Link As**.
-This will open the Xilinx license manager site and you have to follow instructions to generate the **ISE WebPACK license** and you will receive the license file on your registered e-mail.
+This will open the Xilinx license manager site and you have to follow instructions to generate the **ISE WebPACK license**.
+You will receive the license file on your registered e-mail.
 After that click in **Load License** and click **Copy License** to copy your **.lic** file to register Vivado.

 .. image:: https://raw.githubusercontent.com/victorhkr/Documentation_test/master/Screenshot%20from%202018-05-16%2010-16-33.png
     :height: 400px